Logarithmic Enriques varieties: Enriques manifolds and log-Enriques varieties

 \begin{defi} A \emph{logarithmic Enriques variety} (\emph{log-Enriques} for short) is a $K$-torsion variety $X$ such that $ q(X) = 0$. \end{defi}

 Recall that by assumption (see Definition~\ref{def:K_torsion}) log-Enriques varieties have klt singularities.
-The term \emph{log} comes from the fact that if $\widehat X$ is a resolution of singularities of $X$ with exceptional divisor $D$, then the pair $(\widehat X, D)$ is log-terminal.
+The term \emph{log} comes from the fact that if $\widehat X$ is a resolution of singularities of $X$ with exceptional divisor $D$, then the pair $(\widehat X, D)$ is log-terminal in the sense of \cite[Definition 2.34]{KM}.
+Observe that log-Enriques varieties of dimension 2 coincide with log-Enriques surfaces as defined by Zhang~\cite{Zhang, Zhang2} except for the case of trivial canonical divisor, which is excluded in our definition.

 Let $X$ be a log-Enriques variety and consider its canonical cover $Y\to X$.
-By the decomposition theorem of H\"oring--Peternell~\cite{HoringPeternell}, up to a quasi-\'etale cover, the variety $Y$ splits as a product of ISVs, (singular) CY varieties and an abelian manifold.
-As in the nonsingular setup, we focus in the "atomic" types:
+By the decomposition theorem of H\"oring--Peternell~\cite{HoringPeternell}, up to a quasi-\'etale cover, the variety $Y$ splits as a product of ISVs, (singular) CY varieties and an abelian manifold (recall that abelian varieties are never singular).
+As in the nonsingular setup, we focus on the ``atomic" types:

 \begin{defi} A log-Enriques variety is of \emph{symplectic type} (\resp \emph{CY type}, \emph{abelian type}) if it admits a cyclic quasi-\'etale cover by a symplectic variety (\resp a CY variety, an abelian manifold). \end{defi}